Our Mission

 Through 90 North Foundation’s partnership with the world-class marine research faculty at the University of Exeter (UK), the Arctic Ocean Research Unit (AORU) was established, with some of the university’s leading marine researchers and policy-influencers engaged with 90 North Foundation’s vision.

-The AORU is focused on: identifying and tracking all vessels within the CAO, and wider Arctic Ocean; advancing understanding of the wildlife/biodiversity and ecosystem services within the CAO, and wider Arctic Ocean; and developing risk assessments for vessel-related activities on the biodiversity within the CAO, and wider Arctic Ocean.
+The AORU is focused on: identifying and tracking all vessels within the CAO and wider Arctic Ocean; advancing understanding of the wildlife/biodiversity and ecosystem services within the CAO and wider Arctic Ocean; and developing risk assessments for vessel-related activities on the biodiversity within the CAO and wider Arctic Ocean.

-90NF also commissions research from the World Maritime University, its first report to be published September 2025.
+90NF also commissions research from the UN-affiliated World Maritime University, its first report to be published September 2025.

 Public Education